NOAA-RDHPCS/noaa-rdhpcs.github.io/source/queue_policy/policies.rst

 portfolio’s disk quota on a system is initially based on their percentage of compute allocation on that System.

-Click to review the `On-Prem Allocation Request Form
+Click to review the `On-Premises Allocation Request Form
 <https://docs.google.com/forms/d/e/1FAIpQLScgzPjhQ_liCdWn0pZO9lMB-PbWN3DW7PNkcjGOBxlpFZuGUg/viewform?usp=sf_link>`_

 The Allocation Committee (AC) is appointed by